martintrojer/martintrojer.github.com/content/post/2011-12-03-parsing-with-matches-and-banana-clips.md

 You can think of the main bulk of a parser being a loop containing a switch of the tokens types.
 It looks for some predefined patterns (syntax) in the token list.
 Some are valid and some are not (syntax error).
 This sounds like a perfect "match" :-) for pattern matching!
 And indeed it is.

 Let's say we have a simple DSL made up of a list of fields.
-Each field has a type and a name;
+Each field has a type and a name:

 ```
 int32   version